skip to main content

 6 GHz5,925 MHz7,125 MHz1,200 MHz

-We discuss the 6 GHz band more in our Wi-Fi 6 vs. Wi-Fi 6E article, but needless to say, if speed is what you need, then 6 GHz is the connection to use … for now, anyway.
+I discuss the 6 GHz band more in our Wi-Fi 6 vs. Wi-Fi 6E article, but needless to say, if speed is what you need, then 6 GHz is the connection to use … for now, anyway.

 10Gbps wired connections

 So, while 10Gbps Ethernet isn’t exclusive to Wi-Fi 7, you’ll see this superfast port on Wi-Fi 7 routers for internet and wired connections.
-Given the speeds you can squeeze out of Wi-Fi 7, we honestly can’t imagine routers using anything slower for your internet tether.
+Given the speeds you can squeeze out of Wi-Fi 7, I honestly can’t imagine routers using anything slower for your internet tether.

 Higher modulation